PetaTalenta/backend/auth-service/authAPI_external.md

 **Validation Rules:**
 - **username**: Alphanumeric only, 3-100 characters, required
 - **email**: Valid email format, maximum 255 characters, required
-- **password**: Minimum 8 characters, maximum 128 characters, must contain at least one uppercase letter, one lowercase letter, one number, and one special character (@$!%*?&), required
+- password: Minimum 8 characters, must contain at least one letter and one number, required
 - **full_name**: Maximum 255 characters, optional
 - **user_type**: Must be one of: "admin", "superadmin", "moderator", defaults to "admin"